tc39/notes/meetings/2023-09/september-27.md

 JHD: Sure.

-DE: What do you mean…
+DE: What do you mean?

-JHD: I am trying to – to me, numbers are such a fundamental thing.
+JHD: I am trying, numbers are such a fundamental thing.
 That we shouldn’t be putting them in the language unless they can be maximally ergonomic and usable.
 In this form, I fail to see, I hope, what the benefit would be without ergonomics.
 Without being primitives and having operator overloading, I don’t see any ergonomic usage.

 JMN: Admittedly, these are less than ideal.
 Those (code samples) could be trimmed down quite a bit if these were literals and the operators there.
 You’re right.
 You would, I think it’s a bit of a negative way to put it to say that it embeds a standard library into the language.
 And I take DE’s point that itself is not invalid.
 Right?